tango-controls-hdbpp/libhdbpp-timescale/doc/db-schema-config.md

 GRANT ALL ON SCHEMA public TO readwrite;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO readwrite;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO readwrite;
-After this it is a matter of creating users and allocating them to roles:

 -- Users
 CREATE ROLE hdb_cfg_man WITH LOGIN PASSWORD 'hdbpp';